St. Petersburg, Florida: Art and culture

-Museums and cultural centers include the Salvador Dali Museum, the Chihuly Collection, Museum of Fine Arts, St. Petersburg, and the Museum of the American Arts and Crafts Movement.
+Museums and cultural centers include the Salvador Dalí Museum, the Chihuly Collection, Museum of Fine Arts, St. Petersburg, and the Museum of the American Arts and Crafts Movement.

 St. Petersburg includes more than 75 art galleries and seven distinct art districts.
 The Warehouse Arts District emerged circa 2009 alongside a significant glass art market that has become known as "the Glass Coast".
 The Deuces Live District is home to the city of St. Petersburg's African American cultural heritage, and includes locally owned art galleries and other specialty businesses, as well as historic buildings such as the Royal Theater.
 The M.L.
 King North District includes restaurants and cafes.

 St. Petersburg features more than 600 public art murals, which are the focus of the city's annual SHINE Mural Festival.
 Since its inception in 2015, the SHINE Mural Festival has been responsible for creating more than 150 murals in the city.
 Other notable art fairs in the city include the long running St. Petersburg Fine Art Festival and the Mainsail Art Festival.